Enhancing Long Video Generation Consistency without Tuning: Methods

 The first observation motivates us to define the power of the inconsistent part of the video as a function of the spectrum that at frequencies higher than a certain threshold $k_{\rmt}$ in our theoretical analysis (Section~\ref{sec:theory}).
 The second observation dovetails with our intuition.
 Namely, when the temporal attention scores along the diagonal are higher, frames gather less information from other frames, which further results in increased inconsistency and reduced smoothness in the generated video.

 \textbf{Temporal Attention Reweighting} Based on the above observations, we propose a temporal attention reweighting method to enhance the consistency of the generated videos.
 We define the reweighting matrix as $\Lambda = -\alpha\cdot I_{N\times N} \in \mathbb{R}^{N\times N}$, where $\alpha\geq 0$.
-This matrix is applied to the correlation matrix before the softmax operation in~\eqref{equ:attention}, adjusting the attention distribution to reduce over-concentration on the diagonal and improve temporal consistency, i.e., $ \overline{\att}(Q,K,V) = \sm(QK^{\top}+\Lambda)V=\barA V. $ By subtracting a positive value from these diagonal entries, we encourage each frame to draw more information from other frames and maintain stronger correlations with them, thereby achieving greater consistency and smoothness between frames.
-Additionally, the reweighting value can be further optimized to balance between content consistency and dynamic intensity of the video.
+This matrix is applied to the correlation matrix before the softmax operation in~\eqref{equ:attention}.
+It adjusts the attention distribution to reduce over-concentration on the diagonal and improve temporal consistency, i.e., $ \overline{\att}(Q,K,V) = \sm(QK^{\top}+\Lambda)V=\barA V. $ By subtracting positive values from these diagonal entries, we encourage each frame to draw more information from other frames and maintain stronger correlations with them, thus achieving greater consistency and smoothness between frames.
+Additionally, the weights can be further optimized to balance content consistency and dynamic intensity of the video.

-It is also worth noting that in video generation, particularly for long videos, it is desirable for the frame to have more correlation with its neighbouring frames rather than distant frames.
-To achieve this, we also apply a reweighting procedure on the lower-left and upper-right corner of temporal attention maps.
+It is also worth noting that in video generation, particularly for long videos, it is desirable for the frame to correlate more with its neighbouring frames than the distant frames.
+Therefore, we also apply a reweighting procedure on the lower-left and upper-right corner of temporal attention maps.

-While temporal attention reweighting can effectively improve the consistency of generated videos, this technique is less suitable for video clips containing intense movements.
-In these cases, the weight matrix $\Lambda$ will ``over-smooth'' the frames along the time axis, leading to blurring artifacts.
+While temporal attention reweighting effectively improves the consistency of generated videos, this technique is less apt for video clips containing intense movements.
+In these cases, the weight matrix $\Lambda$ ``over-smooths'' the frames along the time axis, leading to blurring artifacts.
 As illustrated in Fig.~\ref{fig:stft_ablation}, this original video generated from FIFO-Diffusion becomes inconsistent after several frames, where the color and shape of the rainbow flag changes.
-With the reweighting scheme applied to the temporal attention, the generated video is indeed consistent in its color but gets blurry along the edges of the flag.
-This occurs because the edges of the flag involve a series of high-frequency movements, which are over-smoothened by the weight matrix $\Lambda$ over time.
+With the reweighting scheme applied to the temporal attention, the generated video is indeed consistent in its color but becomes blurry along the edges of the flag.
+This occurs because the edges of the flag involve a series of high-frequency movements, which are over-smoothed by the weight matrix $\Lambda$ over time.

 To address this issue, we introduce a time-frequency analysis approach that enables us to dynamically adjust the application of temporal attention reweighting.
 By analyzing the temporal signal in the Fourier domain, we can identify motion intensity and set different values along the diagonal of the reweighting matrix $\Lambda$.
 Concretely, in regions with slow motions, we assign a smaller (i.e., more negative) value to $\Lambda_{i,i}$ to encourage each frame to incorporate more information from its neighboring frames.
 In contrast, in areas with intense motions, we set $\Lambda_{i,i}$ closer to zero, allowing the frames to prioritize their own features.
 This dynamic approach preserves the intense motions in active regions while maintaining consistency in other parts.